nibomed/Ledger/README.md

 BOT_TOKEN //with token of the bot

-DATABASE_URL //with full uri to DB
+DATABASE_URL //with full url to DB